dlukes/corpy/README.rst

 Help and feedback
 =================

+If you get stuck, it's always a good idea to start by searching the documentation, the short URL to which is https://corpy.rtfd.io/.

 The project is developed on GitHub_.
 You can ask for help via `GitHub discussions`_ and report bugs and give other kinds of feedback via `GitHub issues`_.
 Support is provided gladly, time and other engagements permitting, but